minxinping0105/archipelago-hotstuff/README.md

 # Step2: build and run on a distributed cluster

-> :warning: **[WARNING]** The following commands only apply to our experiment environment; please follow step3 and generate the config files for your environment before following these commands.
+> :warning: **[WARNING]** Scripts in this repo only apply to our experiment environment; please follow step3 and generate the config files for your environment before following these commands.

 The following commands show how we conduct a basic throughput-latency experiment.
 First, you need to install dependencies on all machines.